- Come to Concerts

 Jonathan McPhee, Music Director

 Jonathan McPhee is equally at home as a conductor for the symphony, ballet, and opera.
 This season marks his seventh season as Music Director for the Lexington Symphony.
-In addition, Mr. McPhee is Music Director for the Nashua Symphony Orchestra & Chorus and Boston Ballet Orchestra.
+In addition, Mr. McPhee is Music Director for Symphony NH and Boston Ballet Orchestra.
 Boston Ballet is the second largest musical organization in Boston.

 Mr. McPhee was invited to conduct the Nashville Symphony as one of the conductors featured in the 2009 Bruno Walter National Conductor Preview by the League of American Orchestras.
 Recent guest conducting engagements include the Hamburg Philharmonic and the Boston Landmarks Orchestra.
 Other orchestras Mr. McPhee has conducted include the BBC Scottish Symphony, Buffalo Philharmonic, the Louisiana Philharmonic, The Hague Philharmonic, Rochester Philharmonic, San Francisco Symphony, Orchestre Colonne (Paris), the Orchestra of the Royal Opera House in London, the Danish Radio Symphony Orchestra, and the Bergen Philharmonic in Norway.